Wednesday 29 August 2018

 Transforming the workspace

-Presented by Christhina Candido, Senior lecturer, The University of Sydney
+Christhina Candido, Senior lecturer, The University of Sydney

 I lead multidisciplinary investigations focused at contemporary open-plan offices, and activity-based working (ABW) in particular, aimed at bridging the gap between workspace design, occupants’ satisfaction, productivity and health.
 Findings are targeted at identifying high-performance workspaces and provide the evidence needed for the design of sustainable and healthy environments.
 By shifting attention to design features that actually perform well from workers’ perspectives, my research aims to provide the empirical basis needed to transform the way workspaces are designed now and in the future.